vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 7. MSI credentials to access storage
 8. StorageAccount connection-string for VM deployed in private network.

+#### Instructions
-Follow the below steps to run script:
+Please follow the steps mentioned below to run the script:
 1. Set Path: /{PathToKargoCollector}/KargoCollector
 2. Kubeconfig file needs to be fetched from K8 master (/etc/kubernetes/<kubeconfig>)) and copy it to jump server.
 This file path needs to be set as argument while running the script.
 Example : /etc/kubernetes/ group-maint.conf